Service of All the Dead: The First Book of Chronicles

 The first book details the lives of the characters Lionel Lawson, Harry Josephs, Brenda Josephs, Paul Morris, Ruth Rawlinson and Peter Morris.
-It doesn't directly mention Philip Lawson but there are several indirect references to him as the tramp.
+It doesn't mention Philip Lawson direct but there are several indirect references to him as the tramp.
 This book sets up the various motives for the plot.
-It also highlights the jealousy and hatred some of the characters feel towards each other for various reasons.
+It also highlights the jealousy and hatred some of the characters feel towards one another for various reasons.

 The Second Book of Chronicles

-Morse is on furlough and by chance happens to visit St. Frideswide.
+Morse is on furlough and by chance happens to visit St Frideswide.
 There he learns of the murder of Harry Josephs and the subsequent suicide of Lionel Lawson.
-He finds out that Harry Josephs was first poisoned with morphine before being stabbed in the back.
+He finds out that Harry Josephs was poisoned with morphine before being stabbed in the back.
 This curious fact sparks his attention and he begins to take an active interest in the case.
-When Inspector Bell, who was previously in charge of the case goes down with the flu, Morse & Lewis take official charge of the investigation.
+When Inspector Bell, who had previously been in charge of the case, goes down with flu, Morse & Lewis take official charge of the investigation.
 True to his usual self, Morse comes up with several theories, each of which is shown to be wrong with gathering evidence.
-Subsequently Morse locates the dead bodies of Paul Morris and Peter Morris by instincts.
+Subsequently Morse locates the dead bodies of Paul Morris and Peter Morris by instinct.

-When Brenda Josephs is also murdered, Morse finally sees the light in the case.
+When Brenda Josephs is also murdered Morse finally sees the light in the case.
 He figures out that Ruth would be the next victim and the church (again) would be the scene of the crime.
-He then places Lewis in an opposite building to watch the church, and he hides in the church.
-Morse confronts the murderer, revealed to be Harry Josephs, atop the church tower.
-The two men struggle, and Harry falls from the tower to his death.
+He then places Lewis in an opposite building to watch the church and he hides in it.
+He confronts the murderer, revealed to be Harry Josephs, atop the church tower.
+The two men struggle and Harry falls from the tower to his death.

 The Book of Ruth

 This book is about the statement given by Ruth to Lewis.
 She explains how she was hard up for money and agreed to help Lionel Lawson in a plot to murder Harry Josephs.
-She tries to put it across that she was never directly involved except as a witness to identify the dead man.
-On reading the statement, Morse rejects it as complete perjury and tears it up.
+She tries to put it across that she was never involved direct except as a witness to identify the dead man.
+On reading the statement Morse rejects it as complete perjury and tears it up.

 The Book of Revelation

-This book mostly takes the form of court proceedings as Morse reveals how the murderer Harry Josephs committed the crimes.
+This book mostly takes the form of court proceedings as Morse reveals how the murderer, Harry Josephs, committed the crimes.
 He guesses that the first victim was Philip Lawson and Ruth's role was mainly to misidentify the body as that of Harry Josephs.
-He subsequently explains how Harry murdered the Morris father and son and then his wife Brenda.
+He subsequently explains how Harry murdered the Morrises father and son and then his wife, Brenda.
 As for the question of Lionel Lawson, Morse suggests it was suicide.
-Ruth is sentenced to eighteen months imprisonment for perjury.
+Ruth is sentenced to eighteen months’ imprisonment for perjury.

-In the first closing scene, it is implied that Lionel Lawson was in fact murdered.
-In the last scene, Morse visits Ruth at her flat after her release and they start a romantic relationship.
+In the first closing scene it is implied that Lionel Lawson was in fact murdered.
+In the last scene Morse visits Ruth at her flat after her release and they start a romantic relationship.